 - The baby has “breastmilk jaundice“.
 Too often, the mother is told she must stop breastfeeding when, in fact, it is completely unnecessary.
 Even stopping breastfeeding for 2 or 3 days is enough to cause significant breastfeeding problems.

 - And there is a host of other reasons, ranging from the absurd to the ridiculous, for which mothers are told they must stop breastfeeding.
 Or interrupt breastfeeding for various times (for example, some radiological tests, the mother having surgery) and are told that “you can simply just start again” after the “interruption”.
 But, it is simply not true that the mother and baby can simply go back to breastfeeding as it was.
 After interrupting breastfeeding for even a few days and replacing the baby’s feeding with bottles, it can be very difficult to go back to breastfeeding as it was.
-And the frustrated mother then stops breastfeeding.
+Even if the mother uses her own milk in the bottle.
+The issue is not so much what is in the bottle, but rather, the bottle it self.
+And don’t believe the advertising, there is no bottle that simulates breastfeeding.
+The result?
+The frustrated mother then stops breastfeeding.

 Thus, the most important step in relactation is to avoid the need to relactate at all, to get good hands on breastfeeding help and advice.
 Unfortunately, good breastfeeding help is not easily available everywhere.